bremersee/groupman/README.md

-# groupman
+# Groupman

-A group management service
+A group management service.